ziwdon/YouTubeSummarizer/README.md

 - Publish directory: `dist`
 - Set environment variables in Netlify dashboard:
   - `GEMINI_API_KEY`
+  - `SUPADATA_API_KEY`

 ## Notes
 - Some videos have no transcripts; the app informs the user.
 - Very long transcripts are truncated before summarization for responsiveness.
+- Transcripts are fetched from Supadata (`mode=auto`) and will be in the video's default language, preferring English when available.